micmejia/bible-dump/NKJV/Acts/Acts 12.md

 And the people kept shouting, "The voice of a god and not of a man!"

 ###### 23
 Then immediately an angel of the Lord struck him, because he did not give glory to God.
-And he was eaten by worms and [^g]died.
+And he was eaten by worms and died.

 ###### 24
 But the word of God grew and multiplied. ## Barnabas and Saul Appointed

 ###### 25
-And Barnabas and Saul returned [^h]from Jerusalem when they had fulfilled _their_ ministry, and they also took with them John whose surname was Mark.
+And Barnabas and Saul returned from Jerusalem when they had fulfilled _their_ ministry, and they also took with them John whose surname was Mark.